ahmedkaludi/accelerated-mobile-pages/README.md

 * Improvements: Implemented the Mobile redirection functionality using Javascript method #3844
 * Improvements: Added preload to get featured image on AMP #5020
 * Fixed: Debug Warning in templates/features.php #5014
+* Fixed: Validation error in image lightbox for gallery #5021

 = 1.0.77 (17th May 2021) =
 * Fixed: Related posts doesn't show more than 3-4 #4300